cbrem/wedding/_pages/en.md

 A cookie table is a traditional Pittsburgh alternative to a wedding cake.
 Guests bake their own cookies, which we serve potluck-style at the reception.

 Contributing to the cookie table is entirely optional!
-If you're interested please drop off your cookies with [Hannah Brem](mailto:hannahbrem@gmail.com) (NYC) or [Beverly Brem](mailto:beverlybrem@gmail.com) (Pittsburgh) by May 27, 2025.
+If you're interested, please drop off your cookies with [Hannah Brem](mailto:hannahbrem@gmail.com) (NYC) or [Beverly Brem](mailto:beverlybrem@gmail.com) (Pittsburgh) by May 27, 2025.